 I'd forgotten about the tug she had on my prepubescent hormones until I started watching the show again recently on cable, and enjoying mostly the eps with A-list supervillains (though both Adam West and Burt Ward are better than you remember): Frank Gorshin is a hysteric, cackling, Ed Harris-on-acid delight as the Riddler (Harris would make an awesome Riddler!); Burgess Meredith relishes every cackle as the penguin; Talulah Bankhead is glad to be working as the elderly Black Widow; and coming in a fair second to Catwoman's marvelousness, Ceaser Romero as the Kid show clown-gone-amok Joker.

 Like Newmar, Romero finds a way to tap into the deadpan comic hysteria of his character that puts the fractured lack of genuine menace into a bearable perspective.
 What do I mean?
 There's an unspoken understanding between Gotham and supervillains: as long as you don't use guns, you'll be out of jail by the show's next season.
 Jail in "Gotham's liberal prison system" is like jail in a kid's game, merely a place to rest for a two-week stretch or two, so another villain has a chance to torment the city (they go one at a time).
 Rather than go to jail though, Catwoman likes to apparently die by falling great distances.
 In one tense two-parter, she ends up almost falling in love with the caped crusader, and he even takes out a batkerchief to shed a tear after she tumbles down a well.
 I remember being really moved by that at the time.
 There's definitely a kinship between them, and the dynamic duo's attitude towards her is never as strident it is for other villains.
-In a way, she's like Robin's illegitimate mother - she's the queen of the night to Batman's Sarastro in the MAGIC FLUTE.
+In a way, she's like Robin's illegitimate mother - she's the queen of the night to Batman's Sarastro in the MAGIC FLUTE (on some strange Wagnerian level, Batman and Catwomen are our unholy true parents).
 She's Irina Derevko in TV's ALIAS.
 And, like the male villains, she is all inclusive.
 She whips her underlings, who flinch only out of politeness to the viewer, for were they to writhe in masochistic ecstasy, much disgust would ensue all around (1).
 She's powerful yet playful, sexual yet beyond sex.
 Watching her interact with her dimwitted henchmen, you long long to be one of them.
-Thank the stars she doesn't have a pint-sized sidekick, like 'kitten boy' to compete with in my imagine role as a child in her life.

-Lastly, a sexy supervillainess makes the Batman mythos operate at a far more evolved level than with male baddies, for instead of an all-boy group of kids pretend fighting in the backyard, there's the female element, the yin-yang dichotomy, in place.
+Lastly, a sexy supervillainess makes the Batman mythos operate at a far more evolved level than with male baddies, for instead of an all-boy group of kids pretend fighting in the backyard, there's the female element of the hottie next door who makes all the boys stammer; the yin-yang dichotomy is in place.
 She becomes the chthonic enemy of normal patriarchal civilization, its inescapable shadow.
-How easily she gets our dynamic duo in tied-up situations, yet always leaves them room to escape!
-She likes the chase and the drama and the last minute rescues and, like the other villains, there's a clear idea that without the dynamic duo a life of crime would be profitable but dull --no one to play with.
+How easily she gets our dynamic duo in tied-up situations, yet always leaves them room to escape; she likes the chase and the drama and the last minute rescues and, like the other villains, there's a clear idea that without the dynamic duo to wrestle with and subject to various colorful slow torments, a life of crime would be a drab, dull affair--no one to play with, so to speak.
 And of course she takes the homosexual associations of the boy wonder and Batman's coded relationship and blows it out of the closet through her explosive hotness.
-Both Batman and Robin kind of have a thing for Catwoman when she's played by Julie Newmar that they don't have for other actress' versions, and so do the rest of us red-blooded American ten year-olds.
+Both Batman and Robin kind of have a thing for Catwoman especially when she's played by Julie Newmar.
+The other catwomen are okay, sure, but it's not the same - it never would be again.

 1. the masochist thrives by his very unsightliness.
 Only the dominatrix, the sole witness, sees him and punishes him for being visible, thus she restores order to the universe of viewer perception and unconscious interaction.
 A lack of psychological acumen is apparent in the whole idea of Robin and all sidekicks for superheroes: kids don't identify with Robin but rather see him as competition.
 With his infantilizing green shorts he too is better left unseen, redeemed only by his fiery fearlessness and fabulous fighting flair.
 Burt Ward--who did all his own stunts and was a karate champ--made Robin cool despite all the best attempt of Bob Kane and company to the contrary.